shacharm2/CarND-LaneLines-P1/README.md

 The pipeline cosists of the following steps:

 1. White balance - initial illuminiation is unknown and white balance tries limiting the dynamic range of input illuminations.
 Gray world assumption assumes a balanced light source.
-The basic assumption in current project is sun light, a balanced source light.
+The basic assumption in current project is sun light, a balanced light source.
 The gray-world white balance algorithm has been rewritten according to [GIMP Automatic white balance](https://pippin.gimp.org/image-processing/chapter-automaticadjustments.html)

 2. CIELab color space